 Our Underwater Acoustics Team offers robotic platforms equipped with remote sensing acoustic imaging systems and thickness measurement sensors to conduct penstock inspections without having to de-water.
 This saves time, money and increases safety while decreasing asset risk.

 Since every penstock is different, we customize our methods to deliver the best possible solution.
-Our acoustic imaging techniques produce high resolution internal surface imaging, consistent year after year, for reliable comparison and predictive maintenance.
+Our acoustic imaging techniques produce internal surface imaging, consistent year after year, for reliable comparison and predictive maintenance.

 Fenstermaker’s customized development of underwater acoustic imaging sonar systems based on steered beam sonar that can be articulated to project down a conduit, penstock, tunnel or pipe offers a breakthrough in penstock inspections.
 This new methodology provides a comprehensive spatial element representation of flooded water conduit surfaces.
 The collected data can then be utilized for comparative analysis to previous examinations and utilized for predictive maintenance modeling.